The Delaware News Journal quoted Wroten as saying he received an apology from Jordan.

 "Tony told me that the media asked him if he thought Jordan would apologize and he answered, 'He can call my agent,'" Lawrence told ESPN.com.

-Jordan spokesperson Estee Portnoy also denied that Jordan called Wroten's agent.
+Jordan's spokesperson, Estee Portnoy, also denied that Jordan called Wroten's agent.

-Wroten's sneaker split apart during Philadelphia's March 14 loss to Indiana.
-Play was briefly stopped, and Wroten ran to the locker room to retrieve another pair.
+Wroten's sneaker split apart on March 14 in Philadelphia's loss to Indiana.
+Play was briefly stopped, and Wroten ran to the locker room and to retrieve another pair.

 Wroten, 20, is a bright spot on the 76ers' roster, averaging 13.5 points per game.

-Philadelphia is 15-53 and has lost 22 in a row heading into Friday night's game against the New York Knicks.
-The record for consecutive losses in a season belongs to the 2010-11 Cleveland Cavaliers, who lost 26 straight games.
+Philadelphia is 15-53 and has lost 22 straight games heading into Friday night's game against the New York Knicks.
+The all-time record for the most consecutive losses in a season belongs to the 2010-11 Cleveland Cavaliers, who lost 26 straight games.